Travelport/travelport-uapi-tutorial/index.md

 ## Get started

-Proceed to Unit 1, Lesson 1: [Setting up to work with the Travelport Universal API&trade; ](lesson_1-1.html)
+Proceed to Unit 1, Lesson 1: [Setting up to work with the Travelport Universal API; ](lesson_1-1.html)

 <!--
 ## Blog Posts